jgagne74/Gagne_Test/README.md

 # Gagne_Test
-This is a repository for my software skill test.
+This is a repository for testing my software skills and professional development.